These photography tip from our affiliate Beryl Ayn Young are simple & effective tips for capturing better photos of your family.

 Last month our family adopted a dog.

-As first timer dog owners to a young pup, it was important that our family work with a private obedience trainer to not only teach the dog manners, but to also help us learn to best communicate with our new family member.
+As first timer dog owners to a young pup, it was important that our family work with a private obedience trainer to not only teach the dog manners but to also help us learn to best communicate with our new family member.
 At obedience lesson #1, the trainer silently observed for a few minutes as Penny embarrassingly dragged us all around her backyard.

-Penny was sweet as could be in the house, but once outside and on a leash she was a puller.
+Penny was sweet as could be in the house, but once outside and on a leash, she was a puller.
 Taking us all over the place while being distracted by roses, birds, cars, kids, grass, rocks, air.
 She was thrilled to be outside and wanted to take it all in, much like the toddler on a mission.
-She wanted to soak in first day of Spring: skip, climb, jump, and play in and around the yard.
+She wanted to soak in the first day of Spring: skip, climb, jump, and play in and around the yard.

 The way our trainer approaches dog training is exactly the way I approach photography with my kids and it’s how I teach my students to approach photography with their kids as well.